waynegramlich/ezcad3/README.md

                 self.partN_ = PartN(self)    # Initialize *PartN*

 The first line initializes the *Part* super class with *up* as the up-level parent.
-The second and subsequent lines initializes the various sub-parts.
+The second and subsequent lines initialize the various sub-parts.
 By convention, each sub-*Part* is stored into *self* with a trailing "_" suffix.
-(There will be more about suffixes shortly.)
+(There is more about suffixes shortly below.)

-After initialization is complete, each *Part* can access any other *Part* in the design using standard dot (".") notation.
+After initialization is complete, each *Part* can access any other *Part* in the design using standard Python dot (".") notation.
 For example, *self.up.base_* will access the *base_* *Part* of the parent to *self*.

-Due to the nature of Python, the designer will be storing dimensional values into *Part* member variables.
+Due to the nature of Python, the designer will be storing dimensional values into their *Part*'s as member variables.
 EZCAD uses member variable suffixes to prevent accidental name clashes.
-Designers are constrained to use a suffixes listed below:
+Designers are *required* to use the standard suffixes listed below for their additional *Part* member variables:

 * "_": *Part*
 * "_a": *Angle*